adamharrison/straightforward-c-project-standard/README.md

 application.
-An SDT is defined as only the directories which contain source code necessary for a simple build of the application; test code, or example programs, so long as they are indepedent directories that are either siblings, or ancestors of the SDT are excluded.
+An SDT is defined as only the directories which contain source code necessary for a simple build of the application; test code, or example programs, so long as they are indepedent directories that are either siblings or ancestors of the SDT, or are in the repository root are excluded from the SDT definition.

 ### Source Code